satellite-image-deep-learning/techniques/README.md

 * [torchrs](https://github.com/isaaccorley/torchrs) -> PyTorch implementation of popular datasets and models in remote sensing tasksenhance) -> Enhance PyTorch vision for semantic segmentation, multi-channel images and TIF file
 * [DeepHyperX](https://github.com/eecn/Hyperspectral-Classification) -> A Python/pytorch tool to perform deep learning experiments on various hyperspectral datasets
 * [DELTA](https://github.com/nasa/delta) -> Deep Earth Learning, Tools, and Analysis, by NASA is a framework for deep learning on satellite imagery, based on Tensorflow & using MLflow for tracking experiments
-* [Lightly](https://www.lightly.ai/) is a computer vision framework for training deep learning models using self-supervised learning
-* [Icevision](https://airctic.com/) offers a curated collection of hundreds of high-quality pre-trained models within an easy to use framework
 * [pytorch_eo](https://github.com/earthpulse/pytorch_eo) -> aims to make Deep Learning for Earth Observation data easy and accessible to real-world cases and research alike
 * [NGVEO](https://github.com/ESA-PhiLab/NGVEO) -> applying convolutional neural networks (CNN) to Earth Observation (EO) data from Sentinel 1 and 2 using python and PyTorch
 * [chip-n-scale-queue-arranger by developmentseed](https://github.com/developmentseed/chip-n-scale-queue-arranger) -> an orchestration pipeline for running machine learning inference at scale.
 [Supports fastai models](https://github.com/developmentseed/fastai-serving)